xCounsel/adminpays/_projects/gtld.md

 theme_color: '#193747'
 sitemap: false
 ---

+# UDRP

+We also provide legal services to participate in the UDRP arbitration.
+We have a number of successful stories of our employers / clients.
+For example:
+* UDRP Case No. D2015-0363,  Yandex LLC v.
+Whois Privacy Protection Service, Inc. / Svetlana Taisia
+* UDRP Case No. D2013-1657,  YANDEX LLC v.
+Moniker Privacy Services

+# gTLDs

 For a few years Denis Dorotenko, one of our legal counsels, [has provided](https://itp.cdn.icann.org/en/files/registry-agreements/yandex/yandex-contacts-16jul14-en.pdf) the legal services for his employer ([Yandex](https://yandex.com/company)) to support its own corporate gTLD.